-In 2000, the population of Seattle was about 560,000.
-Today, the population has grown to more than 660,000.
-That’s 100,000 new residents in 15 years, and the growth shows no signs of slowing down, with tech companies like Google, Facebook and especially Amazon planning on increasing their hiring in the city.
+In 2000, the population of Seattle was about 560,000. in 2015, the population had grown to more than 660,000 and today it sits at over 730,000.
+That’s just the amount of people living within the Seattle city limits and doesn’t take into account some of the commuter areas further away from the city.
+The growth shows no signs of slowing down, with tech companies planning on increasing their hiring in the city.

 That has downsides, like the competitive rental market and the gridlocked streets, but it also has upsides.
 For example, as a new arrival, you shouldn’t have any problem meeting people who are also getting acquainted with the city.

 Dick’s is Seattle’s favorite burger joint.
 It has great burgers, good fries and amazing milkshakes.
 It only accepts cash, and there are long lines after midnight on weekends.
 Any Seattleite will tell you Dick’s is better than that California impersonation, but you might have to try it to see for yourself.
 The upside is that you won’t be without a great burger place to enjoy.